 - Objection is raised to the proposed Basement Levels for the following reasons: - i.
-Part of the proposed Basement Levels is close to part of boundary fronting Reid Street and also underneath part of the proposed Deep Soil Zone.
-This is not in accordance with the definition of Deep Soil Zone under the ADG which does not allow structures underneath the Deep Soil Zone. - Part of the proposed Basement Levels extend outside of the proposed building footprint above, which a further breach of the ADG. - Thus, contrary to the claims in the Applicant's application, there are numerous breaches of the ADG (and other Planning Controls).
+Part of the proposed Basement Levels is close to part of the eastern Common Boundary and also underneath part of the proposed Deep Soil Zone.
+This is not in accordance with the definition of Deep Soil Zone under the ADG which does not allow structures underneath the Deep Soil Zone. - Part of the proposed Basement Levels extend outside of the proposed building footprint above, which is a further breach of the ADG. - Thus, contrary to the claims in the Applicant's application, there are numerous breaches of the ADG (and other Planning Controls).
 These breaches generate adverse impacts on the future occupants of the proposed development, as well as generating adverse impacts on existing adjoining owners. - As noted below, the application also does not include an assessment of the Visual Impact and View Loss generated by the proposed development on adjoining properties.
-This is one of the inadequacies in the application. - I strongly consider that the above breaches and inadequacies result in poor internal amenity and also do not achieve the requisite "high amenity" for surrounding residential developments as required under issue 7 of the SEAR's document.
+This is one of the inadequacies in the application. - I strongly consider that the above breaches and inadequacies result in poor internal amenity and also do not achieve the requisite "high amenity" for surrounding residential developments as required under issue 7 of the SEAR's document. - "Built Form and Urban Design".
+The proposed development does not comply with issue 6 of the SEAR's document for the following reasons: - - The DA Documentation does not contain a "table that demonstrates how each dwelling (including affordable housing) performs against the ADG Design Criteria" (emphasis added).

-- 6) "Built Form and Urban Design".
-The proposed development application does not comply with issue 6 of the SEAR's document for the following reasons: - - The DA Documentation does not contain a "table that demonstrates how each dwelling (including affordable housing) performs against the ADG Design Criteria" (emphasis added). - As previously advised, the proposed COS is inadequate and unsatisfactory when assessed against the ADG guidelines for the following reasons: - i.
-The provision of part of the COS on the proposed rooftop generates adverse Acoustic Impact and Overlooking Impact to adjoining properties which does not achieve the "high level of amenity" as required under issue 7 entitled "Environmental Amenity".
+- The ADG Guidelines require 70% of the apartments living rooms and private open space area achieve 2 hours of Solar Access.
+As previously advised, compliance with the above guideline is not achieved.
+The Applicant has highlighted in yellow the proposed units which it claims will receive the requisite level of sunlight, but many of the windows are associated with bedrooms which are not "living rooms".
+In fact, the claimed "compliance" is only achieved when including sunlight into bedrooms which is not the correct approach.
+The Applicant has also miscalculated the duration of sunshine into a number of units. - As previously advised, the proposed COS is inadequate and unsatisfactory when assessed against the ADG guidelines for the following reasons: - - The provision of part of the COS on the i. proposed rooftop generates adverse Acoustic Impact and Overlooking Impact to adjoining properties which does not achieve the "high level of amenity" as required under issue 7 entitled "Environmental Amenity".
 In fact, the Planning Consultant for the Applicant has advised that "importantly, no roof top areas are proposed meaning there will be no opportunities for additional Overlooking from shared spaces".
 But this application and the adjoining application both have roof top COS.
 Thus, the Applicant's own Planning Consultant has expressed the opinion that roof top open space areas generate adverse Overlooking Impact.
-In addition, I consider that the roof top COS will also generate adverse Acoustic Impact. - Part of the COS is also provided within the western side setback adjacent to the adjoining proposed development at 2-4 Woodside Avenue & 1-3 Reid Street, Lindfield.
-This western COS will be in shade for the great majority of the day and will also be subject to direct Overlooking Impact from the adjoining proposed development.
+In addition, I consider that the roof top COS will also generate adverse Acoustic Impact.